graphile/crystal/grafast/website/grafast/plan-resolvers.md

 a ModifierStep which will gather changes and then apply them all at once.
 The ModifierStep is passed to child input fields `applyPlan` plan resolvers (if any) to allow the changes to stack up.
-This is particularly useful when building "patch" or objects to be used with a mutation, or "filter" objects to be used against a collection.
+This is particularly useful when building "patch" objects to be used with a mutation, or "filter" objects to be used against a collection.

-## Field arguments (`FieldArgs`)
+## `FieldArgs`

-The FieldArgs object gives access to field arguments.
+The `FieldArgs` object gives access to the arguments of a field (when used in a field plan resolver) or to the input fields of an input object (when used for `applyPlan`/`inputPlan`) or similar for other inputs.
 It contains three methods:

 ### FieldArgs.get